plainflow/plainflow-digested-week/README.md

 ##### [Headline](#head)

-In the headline we'll tell you a brief summary of the content below.
+In the headline, we'll tell you a brief summary of the content below.
 How people contributed to the Email and how many PRs we've got.
-We'll also tell you what's email number and a quick link to get access to other newsletter we've published.
+We'll also tell you what's email number and a quick link to get access to another newsletter we've published.

 ##### [On Email Marketing](email) 📧